Villanova University's Programs

 - Representation Matters Scholarship

-The Presidential Scholarships for Underrepresented Students
+The Presidential Scholarships

 This scholarship will be awarded to students who have demonstrated sustained achievement in academic, social and/or professional activities, and who exemplify or advance the representation of individuals from communities historically underrepresented in the University including, but not limited to: race, gender, ethnicity and/or socioeconomic status.
 These award recipients serve as role models of achievement through their own personal efforts, or through their work in supporting minoritized communities, and embody the principle that dreams can become real, concrete, and achievable for underrepresented individuals that persevere or come after them.